cdenicola/game-of-life/README.md

 ## Deployment

 The `.github/workflows/pages.yml` workflow builds the WebAssembly bundle with `wasm-pack` and publishes the `web/` directory to GitHub Pages.
-The workflow runs on every push to `main` (so merges from new PRs immediately update the site) and also builds on pull requests to surface build failures before they land.
-To activate publishing, set **Settings → Pages → Source** to **GitHub Actions** in your repository and keep the `web` directory committed so the static assets can be served.
+The workflow runs on every push to `main`